NSHAVER1/DDS-Case_Study1/QAProcess.md

 - [ ] Readme file
 	- [ ] spelling and grammar
 	- [ ] session info captured
-	- [ ] all key columns and units described
+	- [ ] all key columns and units described nshaver: in an attempt to add session info and units to GDP, I seem to have broken the formatting. sorry...
 	- [ ] info of how to create the output is correct
 	- [ ] describes project purpose, title, copyright info, folder organization